MicrosoftDocs/entra-docs/docs/identity-platform/includes/registration/quickstart-register-app.md

     - **Customer managed keys** for encrypt data in your tenant using Azure Key Vault in another tenant.
     - **GitHub actions deploying Azure resources** to [configure a GitHub workflow](~/workload-id/workload-identity-federation-create-trust.md#github-actions) to get tokens for your application and deploy assets to Azure.
     - **Kubernetes accessing Azure resources** to configure a [Kubernetes service account](~/workload-id/workload-identity-federation-create-trust.md#kubernetes) to get tokens for your application and access Azure resources.
-    - **Other issuer** to configure an identity managed by an external [OpenID Connect provider](~/workload-id/workload-identity-federation-create-trust.md#other-identity-providers) to get tokens for your application and access Azure resources.
+    - **Other issuer** to configure the application to [trust a managed identity](~/workload-id/workload-identities-federation-config-app-trust-managed-identity.md) or an identity managed by an external [OpenID Connect provider](~/workload-id/workload-identity-federation-create-trust.md#other-identity-providers) to get tokens for your application and access Azure resources.

 For more information, how to get an access token with a federated credential, check out the [Microsoft identity platform and the OAuth 2.0 client credentials flow](../../v2-oauth2-client-creds-grant-flow.md#third-case-access-token-request-with-a-federated-credential) article.